sis-cmdb/sis-api/README.md

 [Grunt](http://gruntjs.com/) is used to build SIS.
 [Mocha](http://visionmedia.github.io/mocha/) is used for testing.

+1. Ensure a local mongodb instance is running on port 27017.
-Ensure grunt and mocha are installed via: `npm install -g mocha grunt-cli`
+2. Ensure grunt is installed via: `npm install -g grunt-cli`

-From the root directory, run `npm install`.
+3. From the root directory, run `npm install`.

-The default grunt task will run jshint and unit tests.
-A local instance of mongodb must be running on port 27017.
+4. Run `grunt`

 # Configuration